feittosaa/feittosaa/README.md

   #### I'm a **Designer and Software Developer**

-  I'm graduating in Information and Communication Technology at Faeterj, working as a designer since 2018 and software developer since 2022, specializations in Web Front-end and UI/UX.
+  I'm graduating in Information and Communication Technology at FAETERJ - Petrópolis, working as a designer since 2018 and software developer since 2022, specializations in Web Front-end and UI/UX.
   <br/>
   I primarily work with React and JavaScript for front-end development, while leveraging Python for APIs, scripting, and data cleaning.
 Additionally, I utilize Power BI, Microsoft Visual Studio, and Analysis Services for data analysis and visualization.
   <br/>